FAQs for Taxpayers

 No. An IRA is a non-eligible entity.
 Only individuals, Partnerships, Trusts, S Corporations, and C Corporations are eligible to make contributions for the Georgia Qualified Education Expense Tax Credit.
 A contribution from an IRA may be accepted by the ALEF Fund.
 However, no tax credit and no charitable donation deduction may be claimed for a contribution to the ALEF Fund that is made out of an IRA.
 If you are using part of your IRA’s required minimum distributions to make a Qualified Charitable Distribution (QCD) to the ALEF Fund, you may be eligible to reduce your taxable IRA distribution but you cannot claim the Georgia Qualified Education Expense Tax Credit or take a charitable donation deduction on Schedule A of your personal income tax return.
 Please consult your tax advisor regarding QCD’s and whether or not you are better off claiming a QCD out of your IRA or making the donation personally to get a dollar for dollar Georgia tax credit.

 All types of income items passed through to you on your K-1 PLUS other sources of income from the entity, such as wages.
+Income from entities that elect to pay an entity level Georgia income tax under HB 149 are excluded.
+When an entity level tax is elected under HB 149, the contribution must be made through the electing entity and not by the individual owner(s).

 If I own an interest in multiple entities and some have losses and some have income, do I have to include all the entities?

 No, you can pick and choose which entities to include in the calculation when you apply for the credit.
 Which entities you actually include are determined when you file your actual income tax return.
 You can choose the entity/entities which have profits, and exclude those with losses in the computation.
+You cannot include any entities that elect to pay an entity level Georgia income tax under HB 149 but such entities can make their own ALEF Fund contribution.

 What if I have tax credits in excess of what I need for my upcoming tax return?